collabnix/docker-dsmclient/README.md

-# Bulding a Docker container with Dell Storage Manager 2018 R1.20 Linux Client
+# Docker container for Dell Storage Manager 2018 R1.20 Linux Client

 If you want to run Dell Storage Manager inside Docker container, you have come to the right place.